 It is very pleasant to drive around the picturesque traditional villages of Valsamata and Fragata, Michata and Panochori of Omala Valley.

 In this area you can find the Robola Cooperative Winery which has been in operation since 1987.
 The winery is a contemporary, but small-scale, wine factory where it is worth taking a tour and sampling the wines.
 There are also a few private wineries in the area.
+You can take an organised tour of several wineries with the experts Kefalonia Wine Tour.
 Each year, during August, two big celebrations (Panigyri) take place in the area dedicated to the production of Robola wine, organized by Omala’s local associations.
 At these Panigyri you can enjoy local traditional dances and music, while tasting goat stew and sampling free Robola wine!

 Saint (Agios) Gerasimos Monastery the Patron Saint of Kefalonia, proudly stands here with a history spanning more than 500 years.
 Hundreds of Pilgrims from all over Greece gather here twice yearly (on the 20th October and 16th of August) to celebrate the saint and pay homage to his relics.

 If you like nature and hiking you can combine your visit with a walk around the abandoned, yet atmospheric, pre earthquake villages that are still standing on the slopes of Ainos and/or take an enjoyable walk to one of the trails that lead to mount Ainos offering amazing views.
 If the exersion and the cool breeze stimulate your appetite, you can dine in one of the regional tavernas that serve local meat and wine.